4hum-ai/movie-scan/docs/prd.md

 **User Stories**:

-- As a film censor, I want to tag specific scenes with content warnings so that viewers are properly informed
+- As a government report writer, I want to generate comprehensive certification reports with timestamps and screenshots so that I can provide official documentation
-- As a compliance officer, I want to see AI-suggested age ratings so that I can make informed decisions
+- As a review officer, I want to see AI-suggested content classifications so that I can make informed approval decisions
+- As a distributor's pre-submission reviewer, I want to check content compliance before official submission so that I can avoid rejection
+- As a content classifier, I want to properly categorize content according to regulatory standards so that it meets approval requirements
-- As an administrator, I want to configure custom content categories so that we can adapt to different regulatory requirements
+- As a content adjuster, I want to identify specific scenes that need modification so that I can ensure regulatory compliance

 ### 3. Approval Workflow Management